davidgiven/wordgrinder/README.Windows.txt

 REVISION HISTORY
 ================

-WordGrinder 0.3.3rc1: 2009-11-06: Fixed a bug when searching for or replacing strings containing multiple whitespace characters (that was triggering the crash handler).
+WordGrinder 0.3.3rc2: 2009-12-07: Fixed a bug when searching for or replacing strings containing multiple whitespace characters (that was triggering the crash handler).
 Thanks to lostnbronx for the report.
+Added RAW and PRE paragraph styles.
+Cleaned up HTML import.
+Add customisability to HTML export.
+Relicensed to MIT.

 WordGrinder 0.3.2: 2008-11-03: Fixed a very simple and very stupid typo that caused a crash if you tried to turn autosave on.
 Added a simple exception